tbgitoo/USDX/COMPILING.md

 fluidsynth from source
 git clone https://github.com/VolcanoMobile/fluidsynth-android
 and build_all_android.sh
 copy libfluidsynth.so as well as the include

+ligbles, ligEGL: From ndk (sdk/ndk/25.2.9519653/toolchains/llvm/prebuilt/darwin-x86_64/sysroot/usr/lib/aarch64-linux-android/29 and correspondingly)

 #USDX